terrabite3/BB8/README.md

 This is my version of a baby 8 sequencer.
 It has a built-in oscillator or can be driven by another clock source.
 Either way, the clock can be stopped and single-stepped for tuning.
 A clock output lets you use this as the clock source for something else, or daisy chain the input clock.

 The output is in the range of roughly 0-4V.
 A switch lets you add or subtract 1V.
+The trimmer lets you calibrate the +1v amount.
 It uses a standard 16-pin eurorack power header.
 It is 11HP wide.

 ## BOM